Macanese Patois: Evolution

 Like any other language, Macanese underwent extensive changes in usage, grammar, syntax, and vocabulary over the centuries, in response to changes in Macau's demographics and cultural contacts.
 Some linguists see a sharp distinction between the "archaic" Macanese, spoken until the early 19th century, and the "modern" form that was strongly influenced by Cantonese.
-The modern version arose in the late 19th century, when Macanese men began marrying Chinese women from Macau and its hinterland in the Pearl River delta.
-The British occupation of Hong Kong from the mid-19th century also added many English words to the lexicon.
+The modern version arose in the late 19th century, when Macanese men began marrying Tanka women from Macau and its hinterland in the Pearl River delta.
+The British rule of Hong Kong from the mid-19th century also added many English words to the lexicon.

 Over its history the language also acquired elements from several other Indian tongues and a string of other European and Asian languages.
 These varied influences made Macanese a unique "cocktail" of European and Asian languages.

-Macanese lawyer and Patuá supporter Miguel Senna Fernandes has said that Patuá was "not yet dead, but the archaic form of Patuá has already died," adding that "modern" Patuá could be considered a "dialect derived from archaic Patuá."
+Macanese lawyer and Patuá supporter Miguel Senna Fernandes has said that Patuá was "not yet dead, but the archaic form of Patuá has already died", adding that "modern" Patuá could be considered a "dialect derived from archaic Patuá."
 He also underlined the fact that "modern" Patuá has been strongly influenced by Cantonese, namely since the beginning of the 20th century, adding that it was "quite a miracle" that Patuá has been able to survive for four centuries in Macau, considering that "Chinese culture is quite absorbing."

 "Let's revive an almost lost memory," Fernandes said about efforts by Patuá aficionados to ensure the survival of Macau's "sweet language" that, after all, is part of its unique history.